 Emergency lighting must be provided in accordance with BS 5266 (Emergency lighting.
 Code of practice for the emergency escape lighting of premises) at the most recent edition, including any subsequent amendments.

-The WPD control room will ideally be provided by the Customer with a dedicated external telephone line and master socket.
+The WPD Switchroom will ideally be provided by the Customer with a dedicated external telephone line and socket.